dennisallard/rms0-mssql-express/README.md

 crimes/?geo=34.0483016967773&geo=-118.26309967041&geo=0.05&daterange=2020-01-02&daterange=2020-01-02

-testSimple.html does a simple fetch and pretty prints the returned JSON. testChunks.html reads the response stream in chunks and provides an abort controller.
+testSimple.html does a simple fetch and pretty prints the returned JSON.

+testChunks.html reads the response stream in chunks and provides an abort controller.

+testScroll.html provides provides pagination via URL args rownum and size.

-Both output some useful information in the browser's inspector console output.
+All of them output some useful information in the browser's inspector console output.

 The javascript in the HTML files is pretty easy to understand and references are cited.